openstack/kolla/doc/source/admin/image-building.rst

 - ``aux`` auxiliary images such as trove, magnum, ironic
 - ``default`` minimal set of images for a working deploy

-For example, due to Magnum requires Heat, add the following profile to ``profiles`` section in ``kolla-build.conf``:
+For example, since Magnum requires Heat, add the following profile to ``profiles`` section in ``kolla-build.conf``:

 .. path /etc/kolla/kolla-build.conf